 Adaptive cruise control is a great feature, as it uses radar and cameras to monitor the vehicles in front of you.
-It will then adjust your speed automatically to maintain safe distance, and then will accelerate again once it is safe to return to the preset cruise speed.
+It will then adjust your speed automatically to maintain a safe distance, and then will accelerate again once it is safe to return to the preset cruise speed.
 Forward collision avoidance is a system that is very common today in the car brand, Mercedes.
 Not only will the system beep if someone is in your blind spot, it will also create various alerts if you are getting your car too close to an object in the front or back.
 And a truly beneficial safety feature is autonomous braking.
-This is a technology that will actually cause your car to brake if warnings and alerts are ignored.
+This is a technology that will actually cause your car to break if warnings and alerts are ignored.
 The thought here is that braking will lessen the impact, or hopefully alert the driver enough to correct the driving situation.

-Now that you know a little bit more about the technology and safety features have been added to late model vehicles to keep you safe, it is time to hear about those vehicles that rate high in safety!
+Now that you know a little bit more about the technology and safety features have been added too late model vehicles to keep you safe, it is time to hear about those vehicles that rate high in safety!
 Below, find a listing of some of the safest models released for 2013, 2014, and 2015.

 Need something still fairly small, but higher end?
 Acura and Volvo are two names you should consider if safety is a priority.
 However, in particular, these models score high marks for safety: the Acura TL, and Volvo S60.
 Both have rear-assist cameras and plus ratings (which are the highest).

 Shopping for a family vehicle?
 If you are looking to protect your kids in your vehicle, some names that have proven to be safer than their competitors would be the Honda Odyssey, Mitsubishi Outlander, and Mercedes M Class.
-They have varying price points, but are all considered very safe as well as spacious.
+They have varying price points but are all considered very safe as well as spacious.
 The crash and roll rating for SUV’s and minivans are very important, but all of these 3 vehicles have extra added reinforcement on their roofs.

 Obviously, there are many more cars that did not make the “safest” list, but the best thing to do is research your desired vehicle before making a purchase!
 You can never be too careful with something that the average American spends two or more hours per day riding in.